bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[TwoWayBindingTest.cs](../../../samples/tests/xunit/TwoWayBindingTest.cs#L5-L19)]

-The example uses the `Bind` method to setup two-way binding between the `Value` parameter and `ValueChanged` parameter, and the local variable in the test method (`value`).
+The example uses the `Bind` method to setup two-way binding between the `Value` parameter and `ValueChanged` parameter, and the local variable in the test method (`currentValue`).
 The `Bind` method is a shorthand for calling the the `Add` method for the `Value` parameter and `ValueChanged` parameter individually.

 # [Razor test code](#tab/razor)

 [!code-cshtml[TwoWayBindingTest.razor](../../../samples/tests/razor/TwoWayBindingTest.razor)]

-The example uses the standard `@bind-Value` directive in Blazor to set up two way binding between the `Value` parameter and `ValueChanged` parameter and the local variable in the test method (`value`).
+The example uses the standard `@bind-Value` directive in Blazor to set up two way binding between the `Value` parameter and `ValueChanged` parameter and the local variable in the test method (`currentValue`).
 ***

 ## Further Reading